The Best Restaurants near the Atlanta Airport

 The restaurant also features special chef’s evenings featuring a three-course prime rib night (on Tuesdays), pasta night on Wednesdays and seafood night on Thursdays.

-- If you’re looking for a burger, then go to the experts at Burger Theory, the Holiday Inn Atlanta Airport South’s new restaurant.
+- If you’re looking for a burger, then go to the experts at Burger Theory, the Holiday Inn Atlanta Airport South’s newest restaurant.
 The restaurant and bar features made-to-order burgers and authentic flatbread selections as well as 12 beers on tap.
 Don’t forget to order the freshly made desserts that are served in mason jars.

 - The Westin Atlanta Airport’s signature restaurant, Cecilia’s Southern Table, is a bistro located in the hotel’s atrium.
 Among the menu’s highlights are Tandoori salmon and Jack Daniels’s baby back ribs.